astoilkov/main-thread-scheduling/readme.md

 ## Why

 Why rely on some open-source library to ensure a good performance for my app?
 - **Not a weekend project.** Actively maintained for over a year — see [contributors](https://github.com/astoilkov/main-thread-scheduling/graphs/contributors) page.
 I've been using it in my own products for over two years — [Nota](https://nota.md) and [iBar](https://ibar.app).
-[Flux.ai](https://flux.ai/) are also using it in their product (software for designing hardware circuits).
+[Flux.ai](https://flux.ai/) are also using it in their product (software for designing hardware circuits using web technologies).
-- **This is the future.** Browsers are probably going to support scheduling tasks on the main thread in the future.
-Here is the [spec](https://github.com/WICG/scheduling-apis).
-This library will still be relevant in the future — [explanation](#scheduler-yield-alternative).
+- **This is the future.** [Some browsers](https://developer.mozilla.org/en-US/docs/Web/API/Scheduler/postTask#browser_compatibility) have already implemented support for scheduling tasks on the main thread.
+This library tries even harder to improve user perceived performance — see [explanation](#scheduler-yield-alternative) for details.
 - **Simple.** 90% of the time you only need the `yieldOrContinue(priority)` function.
 The API has two more functions for more advanced cases.
 - **High quality.** Aiming for high-quality with [my open-source principles](https://astoilkov.com/my-open-source-principles).